-Christmas biscuits, a typical German Advent and Christmas treat, were probably first produced in medieval monasteries to commemorate the birth of Jesus.
-Stollen (a sweet yeast bread that contains candied fruit, currants, orange and lemon zest and spices) and recipes for gingerbread also originated in monasteries.
+Christmas biscuits, a typical German Advent and Christmas treat, were probably first made in medieval monasteries to commemorate the birth of Jesus.
+Stollen (a sweet yeast bread containing candied fruit, currants, orange and lemon peel and spices) and gingerbread recipes also originated in monasteries.

-The Bûche de Noël is a French Christmas cake that is shaped like a log.
-It is based on the tradition of burning a log in the hearth in families’ homes on Christmas Eve.
-This act was thought to be lucky.
-When the hearths were replaced by stoves, the tradition of eating a log-shaped cake instead of burning a wooden log started.
+Bûche de Noël is a French Christmas cake in the shape of a log.
+It is based on the tradition of burning a log in the family fireplace on Christmas Eve.
+This act was believed to bring good luck.
+When fireplaces were replaced by stoves, the tradition of eating a log-shaped cake instead of burning a log began.

 Saffron buns called lussebullar or lussekatter form part of the St. Lucia celebration that takes place on December 13 in Sweden.
 One theory is that the S-shaped buns were created with the aim of warding off the devil because saffron was believed to have magical powers.

-Plum pudding, or Christmas pudding, also used to be a meat dish that contained dried fruit.
-The first records of plum pudding can be found in medieval times.
-In the late 16th century, plum pudding started to refer to a sweet steamed or boiled pudding.
+Plum pudding, or Christmas pudding, used to be a meat dish containing dried fruit.
+The first records of plum pudding date back to the Middle Ages.
+In the late 16th century, plum pudding began to refer to a sweet steamed or boiled pudding.

-Legends abound about the origin of panettone, an Italian Christmas cake.
+There are many legends about the origins of panettone, an Italian Christmas cake.
 It has a long tradition that can be traced back to the 15th or 16th century.
-The sweet cake has now become a Christmas staple food in Italy.
+The sweet cake has now become a Christmas staple in Italy.

 Hallaca is a traditional Venezuelan Christmas dish.
 It consists of flour dough that is wrapped in a banana leaf, stuffed with a filling of beef, olives, pork and capers and then steamed.

-Turrón is a Spanish Christmas sweet made from a mixture of honey, eggs, sugar and toasted nuts.
-It is believed that the origin of turrón dates back to Greek times, when almonds and honey were used to prepare a high-energy snack.
-It probably became a Christmas treat because the almond harvest takes place at the end of summer so that the finished product is ready for consumption during Christmas time.
+Turrón is a Spanish Christmas sweet made from a mixture of honey, eggs, sugar and roasted nuts.
+It is thought that the origin of turrón dates back to Greek times, when almonds and honey were used to make a high-energy snack.
+It probably became a Christmas treat because the almond harvest takes place at the end of the summer, so the finished product is ready to be eaten at Christmas.